-- 3.1 The Governance arrangements by which the Commissioner and Chief Constable operate are complex, and these were critically reviewed during 2018/19 and continue to evolve to ensure the effective organisational management, oversight and scrutiny.
+- 3.1 The Governance arrangements by which the Commissioner and Chief Constable operate are complex.
+The arrangements were critically reviewed during 2018/19 and continue to evolve to ensure effective organisational management, oversight and scrutiny.
 An Annual Governance Statement is included as part of this Statement of Accounts and this details the arrangements in place for delivering robust scrutiny and accountability by the Commissioner and Chief Constable.
-The Joint Corporate Governance Framework sets out the principles, structures and processes by which the Office of the Police and Crime Commissioner and Dyfed-Powys Police will be governed, both jointly and separately, and this is reviewed and updated annually. - 3.2 The Commissioner and Chief Constable each have a clear and separate statutory remit.
+A Joint Corporate Governance Framework sets out the principles, structures and processes by which the Office of the Police and Crime Commissioner and Dyfed-Powys Police are governed, both jointly and separately, and this is reviewed and updated annually. - 3.2 The Commissioner and Chief Constable each have a clear and separate statutory remit.
 The operational independence of the Chief Constable is protected in legislation.
 He has a statutory responsibility for the control, direction and delivery of operational policing services provided by the force.
 The Chief Constable is accountable in law for the exercise of police powers and to the Commissioner for the delivery of efficient and effective policing, management of resources and force expenditure.
 The Chief Constable holds Office under the Crown and is responsible for maintaining the Queen's Peace. - 3.3 The Police and Crime Commissioner is statutorily responsible for securing an efficient and effective police force and holding the Chief Constable to account for the exercise of his functions.
-The Commissioner is responsible for setting the annual police budget (including precept level) and ensuring that public money is accounted for and that it is used economically, efficiently and effectively. - 3.4 The Commissioner is responsible for setting the strategic priorities for the force through the production of the Police and Crime Plan, ensuring business is conducted in accordance with the law and that proper standards are achieved and maintained. - 3.5 The Commissioner's Police and Crime Plan is an important document that sets out four priorities and five key delivery principles namely:
+The Commissioner is responsible for setting the annual police budget (including precept level) and ensuring that public money is accounted for and that it is used economically, efficiently and effectively.
+The Commissioner is the statutory owner of all capital assets and is the holder of all reserves and balances. - 3.4 The Commissioner is responsible for setting the strategic priorities for the force through the production of the Police and Crime Plan, ensuring business is conducted in accordance with the law and that proper standards are achieved and maintained. - 3.5 The Commissioner's Police and Crime Plan is an important document that sets out four priorities and five key delivery principles namely: